matthew-dong-dev/personal-website/about.md

 <center> <h2> About Me </h2> </center>

 I enjoy traveling, am a huge fan of Calvin and Hobbes, and would like to own a Bernese Mountain Dog.
-I box in my free time and am a proponent of simplicity.
+I train with Cal Boxing and am a proponent of simplicity in daily life.

 <img src="/assets/images/cal-boxing.jpg" class='bigger-image'>

 - Favorite Books
 	- _Quiet_ by Susan Cain
+	- _Can't Hurt Me_ by David Goggins
 	- _Humans of New York: Stories_ by Brandon Stanton

-- Favorite Movies / Plays
+- Favorite Movies
+	- _Fight Club_
+	- _Free Solo_
 	- _3 Idiots_
-	- _Free Solo_
-	- _Death of a Salesman_ by Arthur Miller

 - Favorite Shows
 	- _Bojack Horseman_